 With some designs, it is possible to replace the cord without fully disassembling the starter mechanism - by threading the cord in and tying a not in the end - but after rotating it several turns to put the proper tension on the spring.
 This is relatively safe but may be frustrating as 3 hands are sometimes needed.

 Where safe disassembly is not obvious, I would recommend that you refer to a book on lawn mower or small engine repair from the library or the service manual for the mower, if possible.
-You may be able to find specific step-by-step instructions which will minimize your risk of injury from an encounter with an uncontrolled spring.

 When the rope pulls out and retracts normally - but doesn't do anything else - the most likely cause is a problem with the one-way clutch.
 This may be part of the spring-rope assembly - usually removable as a unit - or attached to the flywheel.
 The most common problems are gummed up lubrication or a broken spring or other damaged or worn parts.
 For common engines: